kamilest/cst-ii-bioinformatics/readme.md

 Other resources: supplementary textbook [2] and [Rosalind](http://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track).

 --------------
-[1] Algorithms are not optimised for time and space, but are written so that I can remember and understand how they work by just looking at them.
+[1] Algorithms are not optimised for time and space, but are written so that I can remember and understand how they work by looking at them.

 [2] Compeau, P. & Pevzner, P.A.
 (2015). *Bioinformatics algorithms: an active learning approach*.
 Active Learning Publishers.